I'm Amy Birchall. Your friendly neighbourhood word nerd.

 Within nine months, my agency, Mint Content, made over six figures.
-Today, it's one of Australia's fastest growing specialist IT content writing agencies.
-It's also been featured in publications like the Sydney Morning Herald and The West Australian, and was a finalist in the 2017 Telstra ACT Business Awards.
+Today, it's Australia's specialist IT content writing agency.
+It's been featured in publications like the Sydney Morning Herald and The West Australian, and was a finalist in the 2017 Telstra ACT Business Awards.

 I love helping technology companies explain complex products so regular people understand.
 But I'm also serious about supporting aspiring freelancers to build profitable businesses.
 There are so many things I wish I knew when I was just starting out - like how to send an invoice, and that you shouldn't charge $50 for a blog post.
 I'm on a mission to help others avoid similar mistakes.

 I'm a journalist by training, and content writer by profession.
 I've written for businesses including Google, FedEx, HP, Singtel, Canon, The Australian Institute of Management, f5 Networks, ABC Online and The Northern Territory Government.